Azure/autorest.typescript/test/multiapi/packages/multiapi-test-2018-02-01/README.md

 });
 ```

-#### browser - Authentication, client creation and getEmpty paths as an example written in JavaScript.
+#### browser - Authentication, client creation, and getEmpty paths as an example written in JavaScript.

 In browser applications, we recommend using the `InteractiveBrowserCredential` that interactively authenticates using the default system browser.
 It is necessary to [create an Azure App Registration](https://docs.microsoft.com/azure/active-directory/develop/scenario-spa-app-registration) in the portal for your web application first.